Cal-Barrel Road: CLOSED for winter. This is also a great road to walk under the redwoods with leashed pets.

 Gold Bluffs Beach Road:OPEN.
 High clearance vehicles recommended.
 This gravel road has two stream crossings and low clearance vehicles going to Fern Canyon have a high chance of getting stuck or scraping along the stream cobbles.
 In winter and spring this road often is temporarily closed due to flooding or landslides.
 Closures happen with little or no warning, and there may be a delay before closures are posted on the "park conditions / alerts" webpage.

 Bald Hills RoadisOPEN (tire chains and four-wheel drive are recommended during the winter as the road is often not plowed)

 Damnation Creek Trail isOPENbut not all the way to the beach.
 Beyond the bridge 1.75 miles from the trailhead, the trail is closed.

-Redwood Creek (dispersed camping) is OPEN When planning a backcountry trip along Redwood Creek, please inquire at a visitor center or call 707-465-7335 in advance for updated information about creek flow conditions, crossing dangers, and availability of exposed gravel bars suitable for camping.
+Redwood Creek (dispersed camping) is CLOSED Campers should follow Leave No Trace guidelines by burying human waste and packing out used toilet paper.
+When planning a backcountry trip along Redwood Creek, please inquire at a visitor center or call 707-465-7335 in advance for updated information about creek flow conditions, crossing dangers, and availability of exposed gravel bars suitable for camping.